 Here’s the bottom line: If your online business doesn’t already have an effective strategy for dealing with ecommerce returns, it’s time to take action.

 While it’s inevitable that every company (regardless of size) will have to deal with a certain degree of returns, there’s a lot you can do to optimize your customer experience so it reduces the chances of customers needing to send items back.

 In this Insight, we’ll be focusing on specific strategies you can employ to help reduce returns for your business and provide a better shopping experience for your customers.

 Here’s what we’ll be covering:

 - What motivates customers to return an item?

-- Optimizing your website experience to reduce ecommerce returns
+- How to optimize your website experience to reduce returns

 What motivates customers to return products?

-Before we focus on how you can reduce returns for your business, it’s important to understand why your customers are sending items back in the first place.
+Before we focus on how you can reduce ecommerce returns for your business, it’s important to understand why customers are sending items back in the first place.

 A simple survey asking your customers why they decided to return a product will give you invaluable insight into what aspects of your on-site experience may be to blame.
 If customers are frequently sending items back because they don’t fit properly, that’s a clear indication that there’s something wrong with your sizing chart, or that you should display product dimensions more prominently on the product detail page (PDP).